 The right to lodge a complaint

-You have the right to lodge a complaint about the way we handle or process your information with your national data protection regulator.
-See details of the UK data protection regulator in the contact us section below.
+You have the right to lodge a complaint about the way we handle or process your information with the ICO; see details in the ‘contact us’ section below.

 The right to withdraw consent